School of Music

 - Lecture: “The Shape-Note Singing Tradition,” North Carolina Religious Studies Association, Western Carolina University, October 1997.

 Will's doctoral work focused on the historical development of bassoon fingering systems.
-His interest in this area has led him to develop a small collection of historical double reed instruments, ranging from reproductions of Renaissance instruments such as the krummhorn and rackett to antique bassoons from the early nineteenth century.
+His interest in this area has led him to develop a small collection of historical double reed instruments, ranging from reproductions of Renaissance instruments such as the krummhorn and rackett to antique bassoons from the nineteenth century.
 Ultimately, he hopes to restore and maintain all of these instruments for performance.

 Will maintains an active performing career with appearances in faculty recitals on campus and in the area.
-He plays regularly with the Asheville (NC) Symphony and has performed occasionally with symphonies in Charleston and Greenville (SC), Jacksonville (FL), Grand Rapids (MI), Augusta (GA), and the Charlotte, Western Piedmont (Hickory, NC), Brevard and North Carolina Symphonies.
+He plays regularly with the Asheville (NC) Symphony and has performed occasionally with symphonies in Charleston and Greenville (SC), Jacksonville (FL), Grand Rapids (MI), Augusta (GA), and the Charlotte, Western Piedmont (Hickory, NC), Hendersonville, Brevard, and North Carolina Symphonies.
 He was a member of the Savannah (GA) Symphony from 1991 until its untimely demise in the spring of 2003.

 Before coming to Western Carolina, Will taught music history at Michigan State University, bassoon at Albion College, and played for nine years in the Grand Rapids Symphony.
 He also performed occasionally with orchestras all around Michigan, including the Lansing, Kalamazoo, Battle Creek, Detroit, Jackson, and West Shore Symphony Orchestras.